ShehabAhmed-Gui/ShehabAhmed-Gui/README.md

-Hey there, I'm Shehab, I'm a junior software developer with one year of work experience.
+Hey there, I'm Shehab, I'm a junior software engineer with one year of work experience.

 I have a passion in designing and developing modern desktop/mobile applications.